This document provides information about the new features and improvements in the 6.X release of BS Contact VRML/X3D.

 An updated version supporting Max 6 is available in the SDK.

-MultiTexture coordinates with several channels and channel remapping are now supported.
+MultiTexture coordinates with several channels and channel remapping are now

 Higher output precision is supported for accuracy problems in Transforms.